Casus Belli Engineering

 A Final Observation

-This is why Casus Belli Engineering persists.
+This is why Casus Belli Development persists.
 Participants do not see themselves as performing a ritual.
 They believe they are solving problems, making technical decisions, improving the system.
 The narrative feels true because everyone around them agrees.
 The scapegoat's guilt feels obvious because it has been asserted so many times.

 But once you see it, you cannot unsee it.
 The next time a broken feature leads to calls for replacing the foundation, you will recognize the pattern.
 The crisis.
 The scapegoat.
 The false causation.
 The preferred alternative waiting in the wings.
 The ritual language of condemnation.